Nick Pratto Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.2 K/9, the fifth-worst in the league.
+- The pitching staff for the Tigers has a collective 8.3 K/9, which ranks 25th in MLB.

-- The Tigers' 4.53 team ERA ranks 23rd among all league pitching staffs.
+- The Tigers have a 4.51 team ERA that ranks 22nd across all MLB pitching staffs.

-- Tigers pitchers combine to rank 19th in baseball in home runs given up (85 total, 1.2 per game).
+- Tigers pitchers combine to give up 87 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- The Tigers will look to Olson (0-2) in his third start this season.

-- In his most recent time out on Wednesday, the right-hander threw 3 1/3 innings against the Atlanta Braves, allowing six earned runs while surrendering five hits.
+- His last appearance came on Wednesday against the Atlanta Braves, when the right-hander tossed six innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.